Heating, cooling and beyond

 Contact us for more information

-Cooling efficiency for your air conditioner is measured by its SEER (Seasonal Energy Efficiency Ratio) rating.
-SEER tells you how efficiently your unit uses electricity.
-The higher the SEER rating, the less electrical cost you will incur to cool your home.
-Units installed after 1992 were required to be at least 10 SEER; After 2006 at least 13 SEER; And now, effective January, 2023 the US Department of Energy has mandated all ACs installed in the northern US (including Ohio) will be required to be at least 14 SEER.
+Cooling efficiency for your air conditioner is measured by its SEER2 (Seasonal Energy Efficiency Ratio).
+The ‘2’ is for the next generation of testing.
+SEER2 tells you how efficiently your unit uses electricity.
+The higher the SEER2 rating, the less electrical cost you will incur to cool your home.
+Units installed after 1992 were required to be at least 10 SEER; After 2006 at least 13 SEER; And now, effective January, 2023 the US Department of Energy has mandated all ACs installed in the northern US (including Ohio) will be required to be at least 14 SEER or 13.4 under the new SEER2.

 Hetter Heating & Cooling installs both Trane & Tempstar products.
 Click on either logo below for that manufacturer's AC product offerings: